-ENGL 1102 - Literature and Composition
+Pre-requisites: All Required ENGL 1102 - Literature and Composition Co-requisites: None

-PARA 2210 - Paralegal Internship I (6)
+PARA 2210 - Paralegal Internship I

 Focuses on the application and reinforcement of paralegal skills in an actual workplace environment, or at the discretion of the instructor, in a school practicum with simulated work experiences.
 Students are acquainted with occupational responsibilities through realistic work situations and are provided with insights into paralegal applications on the job.
 Topics include: problem solving, adaptability to the job setting, use of proper interpersonal skills, application of paralegal skills in a workplace setting, and professional development.

-Must be in last semester of program.
+Pre-requisites: Must be in last semester of program.
 With advisor approval, may take concurrently with last semester courses.
+Co-requisites: None